 However, the biggest disadvantage of mutual funds is high fees.
 The fees are broken down into ongoing annual charges to cover transaction fees and management fees.

 An ETF is structured similarly to a mutual fund, but trades like a stock on an exchange.
 ETFs are passively managed and their performance is meant to track underlying indexes, including sectors, fixed income, global investments, commodities, and currencies.
 ETFs are unique due to their ability to be traded throughout the day on the secondary market, at a price that resembles the underlying NAV; but is independent of it.
 ETFs have significantly lower annual fees compared to mutual funds.

 Overall Benefits of Investing in Mutual Funds and ETFs

 There are several reasons why investors would like to invest in a mutual fund or an ETF instead of an individual stock.
-First, mutual funds and ETFs are safe choices for investors who simply do not have enough time to do the necessary research and monitor all investments; therefore the mutual fund or ETF manager assumes the responsibility of handling these time-consuming tasks.
-Secondly, many investors lack the proper knowledge required in making investments and would prefer to trust a professional with their money, rather than undertake the process themselves.
+First, mutual funds and ETFs are safe choices for investors who simply do not have enough time to do the necessary research and monitor all investments; instead, the mutual fund or ETF manager assumes the responsibility of handling these time-consuming tasks.
+Secondly, many investors lack the proper knowledge required to make investments and would prefer to trust a professional with their money, rather than undertake the process themselves.
 If an investor lacks the resources for designing a diversified portfolio, then investing in a mutual fund or ETF is an excellent alternative for achieving the same result.